tanvach/prettygood_dsp/README.md

 Most USB power banks will turn off when powering the board, since the current draw is too low.

 - Some brands will allow 'low power draw' mode by holding the on button for few seconds (i.e. Xiaomi).
 - A list of tested power banks that support low power draw https://www.candlepowerforums.com/vb/showthread.php?440476-USB-powerbank-WITHOUT-auto-off
+- Use a USB splitter cable to power both the headset and DSP board (see below).

+# USB Splitter Cable for Oculus Link
+This splitter cable is confirmed to work with Oculus Link and from power bank.
+It provides power and USB 2.0 data to the headset (USB-C) and just power to DSP board (Micro USB): https://www.amazon.com/gp/product/B078MFCVLF/ref=ppx_yo_dt_b_asin_title_o00_s00?ie=UTF8&psc=1

+!()[images/micro_usb_splitter.png]

 # Board Design
 ![Board Layout](board/board_layout_v1.png)